KineticLensman/KineticLensman.github.io/_posts/2020-04-03-Journey-continues.md

    (print 'eliza>)
    (write (flatten (use-eliza-rules (read))) :pretty t)))
 ```
-As can be seen, it uses the Common Lisp `loop` macro to repeatedly read lines of input from the keyboard before passing them to the Eliza rules processor.
 However, in common with MAL, `JKL` lacks `loop`, relying on efficient recursion instead.

-The options here were therefore either to
+My options were therefore to
 * Directly use `JKL`'s existing recursion capability.
-This would be the simplest, but wouldn't offer any opportunities to enhance `JKL` itself, which is one of my project goals.
+This would be the simplest option, but wouldn't offer any opportunities to enhance `JKL` - one of my project goals.
+So I discounted it
-* Extend `JKL`'s recursion mechanism with a Clojure-like `recur` function.
+* Extend `JKL`'s recursion mechanism with a Clojure-like `recur` function
-* implemenent an interation mechanism in `JKL` based on the `loop` macro used in Common Lisp and Clojure.
+* implement an interation mechanism in `JKL` based on the `loop` macro used in Common Lisp and Clojure

+As evidenced by Clojure, a Lisp implemnentation can include both `recur` and `loop`, so there isn't an irrevocable choice between them.
+I therefore decided to explore both before picking one to let me proceed with the Eliza project.

 How is `loop` implemented in Common Lisp?
 To find out, I looked at the [source code for `loop`](https://github.com/sbcl/sbcl/blob/master/src/code/loop.lisp) used in the open source [Steel Bank Common Lisp](https://github.com/sbcl/sbcl), where I found the following: